 1) Feynman diagrams spotted in pipework – especially in the way the Chief Engineer depicts it!
-Our assumption is that this sort of documentation is commented by your typical HVAC contractor with What does he have smoked??
+We assume that this sort of documentation is commented by your typical HVAC contractor with What does he have smoked??

 2) Feynman diagrams in certificate paths – in the way authors of Request for Comments envisage the proper usage of related internet protocols.
 This is the kind of paper any developer sometimes SHOULD read to cross-check implementation versus best practices but I MIGHT give because the RFC is rather PhD-thesis-like.

 OK – and now a true Feynman diagram.
 As with the other ‘examples’ a full-blown diagram would be built from lots of these units:As a disclaimer in case any practicing theoretical physicist feels offended: Of course I don’t intend to say that either of these things is as complicated or requires as much training as Quantum Field Theory.